Originate/scalypher/README.md

 # Scalypher [![Circle CI](https://circleci.com/gh/Originate/scalypher/tree/master.svg?style=svg)](https://circleci.com/gh/Originate/scalypher/tree/master) [![Coverage Status](https://coveralls.io/repos/Originate/scalypher/badge.svg?branch=master)](https://coveralls.io/r/Originate/scalypher?branch=master)

 A DSL for building Neo4j Cypher queries in Scala.
-This project is in pre alpha, and is not ready for production use.
+This library is in use in production but does not yet cover the *full* spec of the Cypher query language.

 ## Adding To Your Project